isomerpages/govtech-gobusiness-main/_covid-19/sector-specific-requirements.md

   - title: Health and social services
     content:  |
-      Residential and Community-based Facilities are to comply to measures stipulated in this [document](/images/guides/msfresidentialadvisory.pdf){:target="_blank"}[last updated on 27 April 2021].
+      Residential and Community-based Facilities are to comply to measures stipulated in this [document](/images/guides/msfresidentialadvisory.pdf){:target="_blank"} [last updated on 27 April 2021].
 You can also refer to the Ministry of Social and Family Development [website](https://www.msf.gov.sg/media-room/Pages/COVID-19-advisory.aspx){:target="_blank"}.

       Social Service Agencies and community groups distributing essential aid (i.e. supplies necessary for daily sustenance e.g. cooked food and food rations, and urgent financial aid) are to comply to measures stipulated in this [document](images/guides/msfresidentialadvisory.pdf){:target="_blank"} [last updated on 7 January 2021].
 You can also refer to the Ministry of Social and Family Development [website](https://www.msf.gov.sg/media-room/Pages/COVID-19-advisory.aspx){:target="_blank"}.

   - title: Hostels
     content:  |
-      Hostels are to comply to the measures stipulated in this document](/images/guides/hostelsadvisory.pdf){:target="_blank"} [last updated on 1 April 2021].
+      Hostels are to comply to the measures stipulated in this [document](/images/guides/hostelsadvisory.pdf){:target="_blank"} [last updated on 1 April 2021].
 You can also refer to the Singapore Tourism Board [website](https://www.stb.gov.sg/content/stb/en/home-pages/advisory-for-hotels.html#advisoryforhostels){:target="_blank"}.

   - title: Hotels
     content:  |